Tahler/dotfiles/Settings/vim/README.md

 # Installation

-1. Copy .vimrc to ~/.vimrc
-2. Copy ubuntu.vim to ~/.vim/colors/
+1. Run install.sh which creates the appropriate symlinks to `.vimrc` and `ubuntu.vim`